mankenavenkatesh/Frameworks-Libraries/README.md

 This Repo explains about different libraries and frameworks

 # Libraries
-## Basic library in-built in most of the languages
+## Standard libraries in-built in most of the languages
 - `http`
 - `math`
 - `net`